Grsmto/simplebar/README.md

 ## 1. Documentation

 ### Other usages
-You can start SimpleBar mannually if you need to:
+You can start SimpleBar manually if you need to:

     new SimpleBar(document.getElementById('myElement'))